bluegreen-labs/daymetr/cran-comments.md

 There was a small change in latest API endpoint, for US island naming conventions.
 This needed a processing update.
 This has now been implemented and the package is fully functional again.
-This resubmission also addresses the issues on MacOS, but unit test on github actions and rhub now pass.
+This resubmission also addresses the issues on MacOS, unit test on github actions and rhub now pass.

-Additional changes were made to the citation style to be in line with current CRAN policy.
+Additional changes were made to the citation style to be in line with current CRAN policy (citentry to bibentry conversion).

+Kind regards,
+Koen Hufkens

 ---